ghTracking/ghtracking.github.io/EarthMaterials.md

 * Clay minerals react to form muscovite as one of the first actions to form a metamorphic rock.
 * If muscovite is visible to the naked eye, the foliation becomes known as _schistosity_ and the rock is a schist.
 * If a rock contains quartz veins, it may have been situated above another metamorphic rock which has released its volatile contents.
+* By the Arrhenius equation, as the temperature increases beyond the feasible temperature for a prograde reaction, its rate increases exponentially.
+However, for a retrograde reaction, decreasing the temperature makes it slow significantly, meaning the species remain in a metastable state (also aided by the fact that dispelled fluids are no longer present.
+*

 Aside (pg.
 227)<br>
 Transport laws: